min2ha/ukwa-site/content/target/59391/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: EU (Withdrawal) Bill: Financial provision and fees and charges

 This Commons Library briefing paper has been prepared for day 5 of the Committee Stage of the European Union (Withdrawal) Bill (the EUW Bill) in the House of Commons.
 It discusses clause 12 and Schedule 4 of the Bill.
 The Library briefing 'The European Union (Withdrawal) Bill: Devolution', covers clause 10 and Schedule 2, which are also due to be debated on day five.